douglassimonsen/excel_to_html/readme.md

 * Similarly, in order to maximize portability and to simplify the first implementation, all styles are inlined.
 I expect to add the option to return a seperate CSS string and to reduce styles to classes.
 * Edges cases for borders, such as a merged cell having multiple border-styles on a single edge are not replicated.
 * I assume that the default borders (the light grey lines you see on a blank sheet) should be seen.
 Editing `static_values.DEFAULT_BORDER` can change it to be invisible.
+* If a merged cell has a border that is outside of the viewing window, that border still appears.

 ## Details
 The program contains a single function designed for public consumption: